 Managing Depression Among Residents

-This indicates the percentage of residents exhibiting symptoms of depression.
+This tells you the percentage of patients who are showing depressive symptoms.
 Increased rates of depression may be a sign a less hospitable environment.

 Appropriate Vaccine Usage

-Measures the percentage of long-term patients who received the flu and pneumonia vaccines.
-Respiratory viruses can be deadly for nursing home residents, making these vaccines vital to patient safety.
+Measures the percent of long-term stay residents that were given the pneumonia and flu vaccines.
+Respiratory viruses can be deadly for nursing home patients, making these types of vaccines critical to patient well-being.

 Residents Maintain Autonomy